Oman395/kde-sunset-wallpaper/README.md

 ## Installation
 1. Clone the repository to ~/bin/wpp.
 MAKE SURE THAT THIS PATH IS EXACT.
 I don't want to implement a system to figure out where I should be getting files from.
+2. Run "nvm use system", then run "npm install"
-2. Choose your settings; these are all relatively self explanatory, and are in the config.json file.
+3. Choose your settings; these are all relatively self explanatory, and are in the config.json file.
-3. Create a user systemd service:
+4. Create a user systemd service:
  - Create ~/.config/systemd/user/[name].service
  - Put in your configuration (Here's mine)
  ```